wp-plugins/wp-jquery-lightbox/readme.txt

 1. `img` tag's `title` attribute (if 1 is empty)
 1. HTML content of `.gallery-caption` or `.wp-caption-text` (in that order)

-Look at how the default TwentyTen theme uses these in its galleries and set up your theme so it outputs what you need in these places.
+Look at how the default TwentyTwelve theme uses these in its galleries and set up your theme so it outputs what you need in these places.

 = I can see elements of my site through the overlay =